jatcwang/difflicious/docs/docs/docs/ConfiguringDiffers.md

 We need to provide:

-- A `path` to "travsere" to the Differ you want to cnofigure.
+- A `path` parameter to "travsere" to the Differ you want to cnofigure.
 Can be the current Differ (`ConfigurePath.current`), or a Differ embedded inside it.
 - The type of configuration change you want to make e.g. Mark the Differ as `ignored`

 Let's look at some examples: